Cyber Security – Real Estate

 The cyber threat landscape is constantly evolving, and hackers are always attempting new techniques to access your systems and data.
-In your real estate company, members of your team or even third-party organizations can be susceptible to emails or social campaigns that seem benign, but give assess to hackers who can infiltrate your system undetected.
+In your real estate company, members of your team or even third-party organizations can be susceptible to emails or social campaigns that seem benign, but give access to hackers who can infiltrate your system undetected.

 Hackers like to target small to medium size businesses, both business-to-business and business-to-consumer relationships.
 Once the hackers get a foothold in, there are numerous ways they can monetize data.
 Direct consumer interaction can present additional risks for many businesses.
 If your business or your customers’ email is compromised, misappropriated payments, receipts, or any unauthorized online management can put many of your clients as well as your organization at risk.
-However, regardless of your company’s services, be sure you have the right threat protection and detection in place.

 To ensure you have the right cyber protection for your specific needs, evaluate and measure the maturity of your organizations cyber security hygiene.
 You need to have a cyber security risk assessment performed to insure you are executing best practices, and are reactionary in searching for areas of risk throughout the real estate business life cycle.
 Monitor your data that resides in any cloud environment or with third-party vendors in your workflow process; if they get attacked, your data may be at risk.